-Lance-Sergeant Ellis Welwood Sifton, VC
+PLance-Sergeant Ellis Welwood Sifton, VC

-Ellis Wellwood Sifton was born in Wallacetown, Ontario, 12 October 1891.
-Son of John J. Sifton, in civilian life, Lance Sergeant Sifton had been a farmer.
-Of Irish and Anglican background, Ellis Wellwood Sifton was a farmer when he volunteered for service in the Canadian Expeditionary Force on 23 Oct.
-1914 at St Thomas, Ont.
+Ellis Wellwood Sifton was born in Wallacetown, Ontario, October 12, 1891.
+He was a farmer when he volunteered for service in the Canadian Expeditionary Force on October 23, 1914 at St Thomas, Ont.
 He joined the 18th Infantry Battalion, which eventually became part of the 4th Infantry Brigade of the 2nd Division of the Canadian Corps.
-He was appointed lance-corporal before embarking for overseas on 18 April 1915.
+He was appointed lance-corporal before embarking for overseas on April 18, 1915.

-Sifton's experiences in the trenches mirrored those of thousands of other young Canadians of the 2nd Division as his battalion entered the line for the first time in September 1915 (in which month he was promoted corporal) and as it engaged in its first major battle, an attempt to capture one of the craters near Saint-Eloi (Sint-Elooi), Belgium, in April 1916.
+Sifton's experiences in the trenches mirrored those of thousands of other young Canadians of the 2nd Division as his battalion entered the line for the first time in September 1915 and as it engaged in its first major battle, an attempt to capture one of the craters near Saint-Eloi, Belgium, in April 1916.
 Trench routine was punctuated by raids in July and August before the unit moved to the Somme front in France, where it captured its objectives in the assault on Courcelette on 15 September.
 Casualties were heavy, the battalion losing over 50 men killed, or about 1 in 12 of those who had participated in the attack.
 The following month a failed attempt to take Regina Trench led to another 25 men dying in battle.
 Sifton's unit then moved to the base of the ridge near Vimy, where it engaged in trench raids in December 1916 and March 1917.
-On 14 March 1917 Sifton was promoted lance-sergeant.
+On March 14, 1917 Sifton was promoted lance-sergeant.

-VC Action: On the day of his Victoria Cross action (9 April 1917) with the 18th Infantry Battalion, Canadian Expeditionary Force, Lance-Sergeant Sifton's company was suffering severely at the hands of enemy machinegun nests.
-Sifton dashed through a gap in the wire, ran across open ground and charged a machine-gun emplacement with hand grenades, and attacked the gunners with his bayonet.
-Having cleared the nest, and with his comrades following behind, Sifton subsequently helped hold off a counter-attack with bayonet and rifle butt.
-Just as he was about to be relieved, however, he was fatally shot by a wounded German.
+VC Citation: On the day of his Victoria Cross action (April 9, 1917) with the 18th Infantry Battalion, Canadian Expeditionary Force, Lance-Sergeant Sifton's company was suffering severely at the hands of enemy machine-gun nests.

-Citation: "For most conspicuous bravery and devotion to duty.
+"For most conspicuous bravery and devotion to duty.